🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Savings account rates are loosely connected to the interest rates the Fed sets, so you might not see a difference right away if there’s a cut or a hike.

 When the Fed lowers the federal funds rate, however, financial institutions may move to protect their profits by lowering the interest paid on high-yield savings accounts, money market accounts, and certificates of deposit (CDs).
-That can be frustrating, and it may be tempting to give up on saving or move money to riskier investments.
-But specialists generally recommend keeping an emergency fund with at least three to six months’ worth of living expenses stashed in a low-risk account that’s easy to access and isn’t tied to the markets.
+That can be frustrating, but saving is still important.
+In fact, financial professionals generally recommend having an emergency fund with at least three to six months’ worth of living expenses that’s easy to access.

 For Spenders